Chi

 7. Young girls in China are often compared to lotus flowers for their purity, grace and beauty.
 A common compliment is "xiangxiang shui lian" (香香水莲), which translates to "fragrant and pure as a lotus flower in water."

-8. In traditional Chinese medicine, the lotus has various medicinal properties, including the ability to reduce fever, regulate blood pressure, and improve digestion.
 In conclusion, the lotus flower plays an important role in Chinese culture, transcending multiple aspects of life from literature and art to religion, philosophy and medicine.
 It is fascinating to explore the depth of cultural traditions and meanings associated with a single flower.